 You should also plan your riding gear to accommodate changes in the weather.
 Layering is the best approach to being comfortable.
 If one of those layers is electric, all the better.
 Carrying a second pair of warmer gloves is good planning if you don’t have the luxury of heated grips.

 When you ride, please be aware that cold roads don’t offer the same traction as warm or hot roads.
-This is especially important for those running really aggressive sport or race compound tires.
+This is especially important for those running really aggressive sports or race compound tires.
 Some of these tires operate over a very limited temperature range that cannot be generated on a cold, straight road.
-Be careful, especially for the first few kilometers or after a long straight stretch leading into a twisty section.
+Be careful, especially for the first few kilometres or after a long straight stretch leading into a twisty section.
 As always, watch out for wet leaves covering the road.

 While you’re out on your ride, stop by your favourite bike shop and fill your fall shopping list including; fuel stabilizer, smart battery charger, bike cover, bike cleaner, etc.